gecio/gecio.github.io/docs/_gks/machinedeployments/add_ssh_key/index.en.md

 ssh-keygen
 ```

-A SSH key will be created.
-The default path for the ssh key is: `~/.ssh/id_rsa.pub`.
+An SSH key will be created.
+The default path for the SSH key is: `~/.ssh/id_rsa.pub`.

-### Add the ssh key to the project
+### Adding the SSH Key to the Project

-1. Select the project:
+1. Select the project.

     ![Projects](projects.png)

-2. Go to the SSH Key page:
+2. Go to the SSH Key page.

     ![Project-Menu](project-menu.png)

-3. Use the `Add SSH Key` button:
+3. Use the `Add SSH Key` button.

     ![SSH-Key-Page](ssh-key-page.png)

-4. Name the key and paste the public SSH key which was created by `ssh-keygen` (not the private key!):
+4. Name the key and paste the public SSH key that was created by `ssh-keygen` (not the private key!).

     ![Ssh-key](ssh-key.png)

 Now you can use the key in any cluster in this project.

-### Add the ssh key to the cluster
+### Adding the SSH Key to the Cluster

-1. Select a cluster where you want to add the key:
+1. Select a cluster where you want to add the key.

     ![Cluster](clusters.png)

-2. Click the three dots, to open the cluster sub menu:
+2. Click the three dots, to open the cluster submenu.

     ![Three-Dots](three-dots.png)

-3. Select `Manage SSH keys`:
+3. Select `Manage SSH keys`.

     ![Edit-Cluster](manage-ssh-keys.png)